hajimen/slack-dashboard/ReadMe.md

 Works on Python 3.4 and later.
 In other words, works on hacked Kobo Touch.

+You need a legacy token.
+You don't have it?
+Sorry, it's too late.

 ## How to use

 Just execute `slack-dashboard` on your shell.

 ## Main feature

-Shows the workspace of a legacy token.
+Shows a channel of an workspace of a legacy token.

 ## Main non-feature